pprosser-redhat/knative/demo.md

 ## Serverless event driven demo

-* Deploy a Broker using inmemorybroker
+* Deploy a Broker using inmemorybroker - note, the instructions are not geared up for this, they are written to use with Kafka

 ```
 kn broker create philsbroker